Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Gauge-Fixed QLDPC Surgery

 By construction, $r\in \FF_2^n/\im(H^\top)$.
 Therefore, there does not exist $\bar{c}\in \FF_2^m$ such that $H^\top\bar{c} = r$.
 In other words, $r$ is not in the row space of $H$, so $r$ is not orthogonal to the codespace $\ker(H)$.
 This implies that there exists vector $\bar{v}\in \ker(H)$ such that $\bar{v}\cdot r = 1$.
 Let $v = \bar{v} - r$, then $Hv = Hr$.
 Consider the product of $Z$-checks $c\otimes v$, we have

 Note that the first equation is true because the $Z$-checks in $c\otimes v$ are kept unchanged by the ancilla system, which is only attached to the checks $C\otimes r$.
-This proves that the gauge check $Z(c\in C_1)$ is a product of $Z$-stabilizers in $\mathcal{C}^Z$. \end{proof} As a corollary, for hypergraph product codes the merged code $\mathcal{G_X}$ has degree $\delta+1$ if the original code has degree $\delta$.
+This proves that the gauge check $Z(c\in C_1)$ is a product of $Z$-stabilizers in $\mathcal{C}^Z$, and is therefore redundant.
 We expect that similar analysis can be made for lifted product codes and potentially other families of QLDPC codes.

-We further remark that Lemma~\ref{lem:redundancy} extends to all the joint measurement systems which we discuss later.
+In an earlier version of this paper, we mistakenly claimed that all gauge checks $Z(c)$ for $c\in \text{null}(F)$ are redundant.
+We thank John Blue for pointing out an error in the earlier proof, which is now corrected.

 In cases where there is a heavy, non-redundant gauge check, a further technique called cellulation \cite{hastings2021weight,sabo2024weight} could be employed.
 For a gauge check $Z(c)$, enumerate the checks in $c$ as $c_1, \cdots, c_k$.
 For a subset of indices $I\subset [k]$, let $\bar{c}_I$ denote the product of checks $\prod_{i\in I}\mathcal{H}^Z(c_i)$.
 If there exists $I\subset [k]$ such that $\bar{c}_I$ is low weight (where the definition of low depends on the use case), we can add $\bar{c}_I$ as a redundant check into the original code, and build the ancilla system on the modified code.
 This procedure breaks $Z(c)$ into a product of two gauge checks: one with $Z$ acting on $c_i$ for $i\in I$ and $\bar{c}_I$, the other with $Z$ acting on $c_j$ for $j\in [k]\setminus I$ and $\bar{c}_I$.
 Each of these gauge checks now have lower weight than $Z(c)$.
 We remark that \cite{williamson2024low} utilized cellulation in conjunction of another technique called decongestion~\cite{freedman2021building} to guarantee that the measurement ancilla is LDPC for any QLDPC code.